Introduction to Utilization Management

 Case Study

 Yosef has worked as a utilization management nurse at a major hospital system in Seattle, Washington for the past three years.
 Before working in utilization management, Yosef held positions in his employer’s intensive care and medical-surgical departments.
-He was feeling burned out on patient care and met with the hospital’s human resources manager to explore other nursing roles within the organization.
+He felt burned out on patient care and met with the hospital’s human resources manager to explore other nursing roles within the organization.

 While studying for the utilization management certification, Yosef learned the history of insurance companies in the United States and how they became an integral part of the healthcare industry.
-He also learns that utilization management was born from the need to contain escalating healthcare costs, and he understands that much of his new role will require him to track the costs of patient procedures.
+He also knows that utilization management was born from the need to contain escalating healthcare costs, and he understands that much of his new role will require him to track the costs of patient procedures.

-Yosef finds that he enjoys his new role because it permits him to work from home a couple of days a week.
-His friends warned him that working from home would be too distracting—that he’d be too tempted to play video games and go to the gym than to complete his work—but Yosef discovers that he’s much more focused when working from home.
+Yosef finds that he enjoys his new role because it permits him to work from home several days a week.
+His friends warned him that working from home would be too distracting—that he’d be too tempted to play video games and go to the gym rather than to complete his work—but Yosef discovers that he’s much more focused when working from home.
 Without the distractions of co-workers and the bustle of the hospital, he can complete his case reviews in just a few hours versus the several hours it takes him to complete the same tasks while working at the hospital.
 Yosef’s supervisor even comments on his ability to review cases quickly and accurately.

 The fast pace of the utilization management nurse role also thrills Yosef because he does not like to be bored.
 He enjoys having goals and deadlines to meet and feels that the dynamic nature of the work keeps his brain active.
-He is constantly analyzing data, comparing treatment outcomes, and working with members of the interdisciplinary team to solve problems.
+He is constantly analyzing data, comparing treatment outcomes, and working with interdisciplinary team members to solve problems.
 He learns about new procedures and experimental treatments and enjoys asking the hospital’s physicians detailed questions about these treatments.
 Yosef also likes working with technology and leading meetings with the utilization management and interdisciplinary teams.

 However, Yosef tries to focus on the positive and reminds himself that his role is vital to the industry and that he is still helping patients, it’s just in a way that is a little different from his bedside nursing days.